 Border searches of electronic devices have long been critical to protecting border security, and are essential to enforcing the customs, immigration, and other laws CBP is authorized to enforce and administer.
 Border searches of electronic devices include any inbound or outbound search pursuant to longstanding border search authority and are conducted at the physical border, the functional equivalent of the border, or the extended border, consistent with law and agency policy.

 CBP conducts border searches of electronic devices in accordance with statutory and regulatory authorities, as well as applicable judicial precedent, including United States Supreme Court precedent recognizing the authority of the government to conduct border searches.
-All persons, baggage, and merchandise arriving in, or departing from, the United States are subject to inspection by CBP.
-This search authority includes all electronic devices crossing our nation’s borders.
+All persons regardless of citizenship, baggage, and merchandise arriving in, or departing from, the United States are subject to inspection by CBP.
+CBP’s border authorities permit the inspection, examination, and search of vehicles, persons, baggage, and merchandise to ensure compliance with the laws enforced or administered by CBP.
+This search authority extends to electronic devices crossing our nation’s borders.

 Border searches are an integral aspect of CBP’s border security and counterterrorism responsibilities under Title 6 of the U.S. Code, enforcement of laws relating to customs and international trade under Title 19 of the U.S. Code, and enforcement of the immigration laws under Title 8 of the U.S. Code, in addition to numerous other federal laws that CBP enforces and administers at the border.